Time Stalkers

 Time Stalkers, also known as in Japan, is a role-playing video game for the Dreamcast featuring appearances of worlds (and playable characters) from several of Climax Entertainment's earlier games in crossover fashion.
 The player initially takes the role of Sword, a character caught in a world made of many worlds.
 As he goes along, similar heroes show up for the player to control.
 The player may do things such as enter dungeons, take special assignments, and upgrade/buy/sell items.

 Gameplay

 Time Stalkers is a role-playing video game with party members consisting of Climax characters as well as in-game enemies that can be collected and trained.
 The battle system combines RTS and turned based out of phase situational combat.
 The enemies appear on screen and transition to individual arrangements for RTS style combat.
-The game takes between 30–60 hours to complete and features multiple endings.
+The game takes roughly 45 hours to complete and features multiple endings.